 Alberta has had specific building code requirements for basement suites since December 31st, 2006.
 These requirements cover many areas of a suite, including HVAC equipment, emergency exits—and, of course, electrical needs.
 Here’s a checklist of electrical features to examine when you’re trying to determine whether a basement suite is legal:

-All stairwells and hallways leading to outdoor exits in a legal basement suite are required to have adequate lighting.
-While the term “adequate lighting” is somewhat ambiguous, this generally means that there must be enough lighting for people to safely exit the suite in case of an emergency.
+• LIGHTING: All stairwells and hallways leading to outdoor exits must have enough lighting for people to safely exit in an emergency.

 How to Make Electrical Upgrades to a Basement Suite